StephenSaylor/Team-Profile-Generator/README.md

 -[Questions](#questions)

 ## Installation
-First install inquirer then type 'node index' to run the application
+First install inquirer (and jest for tests) then type 'node index' to run the application

 ## Usage
 To quickly create a team profile when prompted with questions about the team and it's members.